Itchy skin is caused from:

 If your dog has itchy skin year round, regardless of the pollen count or their environment, chances are, the problem is nutritional and dietary.

-Rusty stains, constant feet licking or biting, tear stains, and tortilla smelling feet are sure signs of a yeast imbalance... ah, yes ...and there is usually a lot of butt scooting, too!
+Rusty tear stains, obsessive licking, and tortilla smelling feet are sure signs of a yeast imbalance.

-The first and most important aspect of addressing chronic yeast is to take a look at what your dog is eating.
+The most important aspect of addressing chronic yeast is through diet.

-The food you feed your dog either boosts and supports their immune system to keep yeast growth under control, or it compromises it which can result in a yeast overgrowth.
+Every food ingredient either boosts and supports the immune system to keep yeast growth under control, or it compromises it, which can result in a yeast overgrowth.

 With proper nutrition and a good probiotic, your dog’s yeast levels can stay balanced.

 Did you know 80% of a dog's immune system lives in your dog's gut?
 WOW!

 Your dog's digestive system, like our own, is home to billions of bacteria that promote healthy digestion.
 Probiotics are beneficial bacteria that help support your dog's gut and digestive health.

 When your dog has yeast, the microbiome in your dog's gut needs help and probiotics are fast acting correction.

 Calming Anti-fungal rinses, baths and dips!